 - Tougher credit conditions with an growing emphasis on employment & serviceability.

 - The blocking of our international borders has pushed thousands of Airbnb properties on to the long term rental market further reducing yields.

 - Immigration is currently stopped and even when our borders are reopened it is unlikely to reach the previous high levels.

 - In many areas, particularly in the apartment market, there is a growing oversupply.

 - Decreased foreign investment in Australian real estate.
 This is partly due to Chinese government restrictions on capital outflows from the Chinese economy.
 This is further exacerbated by weakening economic indicators across China and the reduction of foreign students attending Australian universities.

 - Additional State Government duties for foreign purchasers.

-- Low wages growth.
+- Low wages growth and mass unemployment

 - Record levels of personal debt.
 In fact Australia has the second highest level of household debt to GDP in the world.